blackwinter/keyword-expansion/README.md

 Open [keyword-expansion.xpi](https://blackwinter.de/addons/keyword-expansion.xpi) (HTTPS) or [keyword-expansion.xpi](http://blackwinter.de/addons/keyword-expansion.xpi) (HTTP) in Firefox.

-As of now, the certificate of the download server is self-signed which Firefox won't accept.
+For the time being, the certificate of the download server is self-signed which Firefox won't accept.
 Either set `extensions.install.requireBuiltInCerts` to `false` in `about:config` or use the HTTP link.

 ## Versioning